MikhailovAlexander/adm_project/README.md

 3. Mikhaylov Alexander - Developer/ DevOps engineer ⚙️🛠️
 ## 1. Business modeling
 The equestrian center is ...
 The organization provides services to individuals.
 Services are provided by specific workers, at specific times, with the right horse, specially prepared for a specific client.
-Also, horse owners can choose maintenance services on a contractual basis.
+Also, horse owners can choose horse keeping services on a contractual basis.

 The company has two areas of activity:
 1. Horse keeping service